 "I would tell anybody to come here so that they could have more friends."

-Difficulties in acquiring and using social skills are experienced by many children and are not limited to children with learning and language differences.
+Many children encounter difficulties in acquiring and using social skills and not limited to children with learning and language differences.
 Intelligence and grades alone do not lead to success in life.
-Rather, getting along with others and the ability to form friendships are associated with success in life.
-Friendship helps to shape personality and mental health.
+Instead, getting along with others and the ability to form friendships are associated with success in life.
+Friendships shape personality and mental health.

 - Being rejected by peers and teachers, and even by parents, often unintentionally